 As a response to this Nicolette founded Marcus-Wolf in 2004 to deliver bespoke leadership presentation programmes to individual leaders and teams marrying her practical performing skills with leadership coaching development.
 Nicolette coached to over 250 clients many of whom worked in the City of London developing a reputation of being the authority voice in her field.
 During this time, she became an accredited adult educator with Warwick University as well as studying at the University of Oxford, gaining a Diploma in Biblical and Theological Studies.

-Increasingly Nicolette recognised the overwhelming desire for emerging executives in the City to make a difference.
+In her work, Nicolette recognised the overwhelming desire people had to make a difference.
 Money was something they worked for yet once achieved, they were looking for something else – a more significant method of work/life satisfaction.
-Philanthropic giving is the answer.
-Nicolette is passionate in BeMORE’s mission to coach tomorrow’s leaders to become the today’s philanthropists and tomorrow’s world changers.
+Nicolette is passionate in BeMORE’s mission to connect, educate and inspire people passionate to help others through living generously.
+She believes that in doing so, people find greater personal reward, meaning and purpose.

 She believes that success comes from transparency and integrity; and these are the values which drive her work.